 Charlotte Gilmartin, who are you and what do you do?

 CG: “I am short track speed skater for Team GB; which means I race around a 111m ice track on 17 inch fine blades, reaching speeds of 35 mph.
 I train in Nottingham with the national team.
-I am incredibly passionate about what I do, sport has to be like an obsession at this level to thrive.”
+I am incredibly passionate about what I do, the sport has to be like an obsession at this level to thrive.”

 Speed skating for Team GB, that’s so impressive – how did you get started?